microsoft/SmartHotel360-Website/README.md

 Once downloaded you can open the `SmartHotel360.WebSite.sln` file, located in the Source folder to open the solution in Visual Studio 2017 15.5 or higher.
 This solution contains three projects:

 * The SmartHotel360.Website project: An [ASP.NET Core](www.dot.net) website which is a web app developed using React+Redux and server-side rendering.
-* The SmartHotel360.WebsiteFunction project: An Azure Function used to analyze photos of pets using the Congnitive Services Vision API and Azure Cosmos DB.
+* The SmartHotel360.WebsiteFunction project: An Azure Function used to analyze photos of pets using the Cognitive Services Vision API and Azure Cosmos DB.
 * The SmartHotel360.WebsiteARM project: An Azure Resource Manager template to facilitate the deployment of the different resources you may need in order to deploy the app in your Azure subscription.

 # Deploy to Azure

-We have added an ARM template so you can automate the resources creation
+We have added an ARM template so you can automate the creation of the resources

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FSmartHotel360-Website%2Fmaster%2FSource%2FSmartHotel360.WebsiteARM%2Fsmarthote360.website.deployment.json?target=_blank" target='_blank'><img src="/Documents/Images/deploy-to-azure.png" alt="Deploy to Azure"/></a>